2021 Margaret Angus Research Fellowship

 • Engage in research that includes archival materials, artefacts from the Museum collection, and as appropriate, photographs, illustrations, and other visual materials.

-• Post a bi-weekly blog on a topic that arises from the research or offers an update on progress and, as appropriate, use other forms of social media to engage the public in the topic and research progress.
+• Post a monthly blog on a topic that arises from the research or offers an update on progress and, as appropriate, use other forms of social media to engage the public in the topic and research progress.

 • Prepare a scholarly manuscript that is submitted by the end of the fellowship.

 • Give a public presentation based on the manuscript and other research findings.
 The presentation could be a formal lecture, or any form of presentation of the material including an online exhibit etc.